ktomk/pipelines/README.md

 - [x] Stop at manual steps (`--no-manual` to override)
 - [x] Support BITBUCKET_PR_DESTINATION_BRANCH with
       `--trigger pr:<source>:<destination>`
-- [x] Run pipeline services
+- [x] Pipeline services
-- [x] Run pipelines as current user with `--user` (`--deploy mount` should not enforce the container default user \[often "root"] for project file operation any longer), however the Docker utility still requires you (the current user) to be root like, so technically there is little win (see [Rootless Pipelines](doc/PIPELINES-HOWTO-ROOTLESS.md) for what works better in this regard)
+- [x] Run as current user with `--user` (`--deploy mount` should not enforce the container default user \[often "root"] for project file operations any longer), however the Docker utility still requires you (the current user) to be root like, so technically there is little win (see [Rootless Pipelines](doc/PIPELINES-HOWTO-ROOTLESS.md) for what works better in this regard)
 - [x] Have caches on a per-project basis
 - [x] Copy local composer cache into container for better (offline) usage in PHP projects (see